 - You must be provided a separate, distinct disconnect notice alerting you to a possible disconnection of your service if payment is not received.

 - You have the right to dispute the reasons for any announced termination of your service.

 - You have the right to negotiate a partial payment plan when your service is threatened by disconnection for non-payment.

 - You have the right to participate in equal, budget payment plans for your natural gas and electric service.

 - You have the right to maintain your utility service for up to thirty (30) days upon presentation of a medical certificate issued by a health official.

-- If you have not been disconnected, you have the right to maintain your natural gas and electric service for up to thirty (30) days if you present a Certificate of Need issued by the Kentucky Cabinet for Human Resources between November and the end of March.
+- If you have not been disconnected, you have the right to maintain your natural gas and electric service for up to thirty (30) days if you present a Certificate of Need issued by Community Action Kentucky between November and the end of March.

 - If you have been disconnected due to nonpayment, you have the right to have your natural gas or electric service reconnected between the months of November through March provided you:

-- Present a Certificate of Need issued by the Kentucky Cabinet for Human Resources, and
+- Present a Certificate of Need issued by Community Action Kentucky and

 - Pay one third (1/3) of your outstanding bill ($200 maximum), and

-- Accept referral to the Human Resources’ Weatherization Program, and
+- Accept referral to the Weatherization Program, and

 - Agree to a repayment schedule that will cause your bill to become current by October 15.

 - You have the right to contact the Public Service Commission regarding any dispute that you have been unable to resolve with your utility (Call Toll Free 1-800-772-4636).